Grandma’s Homemade Thin Egg Noodles Recipe

 - As noodles sit in the hot broth, the noodles will absorb moisture and the entire mixture will thicken slightly–perfect for serving over or next to mashed potatoes.

 - Add remaining broth if necessary to keep noodles moist.
-Like all pasta, they will absorb more liquid the longer they marinate in broth.
+Like all pasta, they absorb more liquid the longer they marinate in broth.

-Paula Rhodes, author
+Paula Rhodes, owner